UmerAziz95/SocialAttributionTool/README.md

    -----------venv\Scripts\activate
 2. Install dependencies: `pip install -r requirements.txt`.
 3. Provide a `.env` file or environment variables with the desired settings (database URL, JWT secret, etc.).
-Start by copying the committed template and then adjust the credentials for your local environment:
+The defaults allow the API to start against a local SQLite database, but you should still copy the committed template and then adjust the credentials for your local environment:

    ```bash
    cp .env.example .env